 Implications of the EU referendum

 We are aware that following the result of the EU referendum in June 2016 there are a number of questions around the implications on the NHS workforce.
-Current arrangements around recruitment and employment of individuals from within the EU remain the same until 1 January 2021.
+Current arrangements around recruitment and employment of individuals from within the EU remain the same until 1 January 2021 if the UK leaves the EU with a deal.
+The government have now announced guidance on EU citizens rights coming to the UK if the UK leaves with no Brexit deal.

 On 21 June 2018 the government published a statement of intent giving details of how the EU settlement scheme will operate.
-Please visit the UK Visas and Immigration website for further information.
+Please visit our EU settlement scheme page to find out further information.

 Further information about employing EEA nationals